 St. Clairsville, Ohio 43950

 Pursuant to rule 66.06 and 66.07 mandatory adult guardianship education is to be completed including a one-time fundamental course.
 Information about this free training is available on the Supreme Court of Ohio website.

 THE COURT WILL ACCEPT PERSONAL CHECKS.
 We do accept filings by mail.
 Each mailing should include a SELF-ADDRESSED STAMPED RETURN ENVELOPE.
 Please also provide a phone number, return address and e-mail (if applicable).
 If there is a problem with the filing which cannot be resolved by timely communication, the filing will be returned with an explanation of the problem.
 After the paperwork is filed with the Court, a hearing date is scheduled.
 Notice of hearing is served upon all persons who are required to be served with notice.

 The guardian of the estate must file an inventory of the ward’s assets and income with the Court ninety (90) days from the date of the guardian’s appointment.

 Each year the guardian must file an account with the Court — the first account to be filed one year from the date of the guardian’s appointment.
-The guardian’s future accounts are due two (2) years from the due date of the prior account for the period which begins at the ending date of the previous account.
+The guardian’s future accounts are due one (1) year from the due date of the prior account for the period which begins at the ending date of the previous account.

 The guardian must file a Guardian’s Report and a Statement of Expert Evaluation in all incompetent adult guardianships.
 A Guardian’s Report is not required in minor guardianships.
-The first Guardian’s Report and Statement of Expert Evaluation are due to be filed two (2) years from the date of the guardian’s appointment.
+The first Guardian’s Report and Statement of Expert Evaluation are due to be filed one (1) year from the date of the guardian’s appointment.
 Additional Guardian’s Report and Statement of Expert Evaluation forms must be filed two (2) years after the date of the filing of the last Guardian’s Report.

 Termination of Guardianship